GenomiqueENS/eoulsan/README.md

 Developers can visit the [Developer Wiki](http://code.google.com/p/eoulsan/wiki/MainPage) to get more information how to contribute to the Eoulsan project and develop plug-ins.

-Currently the Git reference repository is [https://code.google.com/p/eoulsan/](https://code.google.com/p/eoulsan/). **The GitHub repository is only for tests.**
+Currently the Git reference repository is [https://github.com/GenomicParisCentre/eoulsan](https://github.com/GenomicParisCentre/eoulsan).